 About Our Community

-Three or four times a year, we head into downtown Portland, including trips to the Portland International Raceway for its annual Jubitz Winter Wonderland light show, or to the beautiful newly renovated Arlene Schnitzer Concert Hall, which is home to the Oregon Symphony, White Bird Dance Company, Portland Arts & Lectures, and many more local performing arts groups.
+Three or four times a year, we head into downtown Portland including trips to the Portland International Raceway for its annual Jubitz Winter Wonderland light show or to the beautiful, newly renovated Arlene Schnitzer Concert Hall, which is home to the Oregon Symphony, White Bird Dance Company, Portland Arts & Lectures and many more local performing arts groups.

 A Wonderful Selection

 Our two-story community features 112 apartments, including 281-square-feet studios and 374-square-feet one-bedroom units.
 All apartments come with a kitchenette with microwave and refrigerator, a private bath with wheelchair-accessible roll-in showers and grab rails, individual temperature control and all utilities except telephone (cable is included in the monthly rent.)
-Each apartment also has large windows, and most either face the duck pond or one of the several cul-de-sac landscaped areas on our property.
-Small pets are also welcome!
+Each apartment also has large windows and most either face the duck pond or one of the several cul-de-sac landscaped areas on our property.
+Small pets are also welcome.

 Senior Residential and Assisted Living

-Strong, Caring Professional Relationships
+Strong, Caring, Professional Relationships

-We work closely with Providence Home Health, which provides physical and occupational therapists who work with residents right here in the convenience of our community.
+We work closely with Providence Home Health which provides physical and occupational therapists who work with residents right here in the convenience of our community.
 Residents can be treated in their own apartments or if they are learning to use a new walker and have to navigate to the dining room, for example, the therapists will work with them in the common areas.

 Through Providence, we can also bring in mental health counselors to help those residents suffering from depression or other issues.
-Several skilled nursing and rehabilitation centers are in the areas, including Meridian Park Hospital, St. Vincent’s Hospital, Oregon Health & Science University, Beaverton Rehabilitation and King City Rehabilitation.
+Several skilled nursing and rehabilitation centers are in the areas including Meridian Park Hospital, St. Vincent’s Hospital, Oregon Health & Science University, Beaverton Rehabilitation and King City Rehabilitation.

 Our staff is like one big family.
-Several members of our team have been with our community for more than nine years; you can see their pride radiating from their faces as you walk through our community!
+Several members of our team have been with our community for more than nine years and you can see their pride radiating from their faces as you walk through our community.
 Words that residents commonly use to describe our staff are loyal, dependable, compassionate, supportive and hardworking.
 They pay a lot of attention to residents; one of our staff members loves to do our residents’ hair.
 Another staff member who works at our front desk often volunteers to help with outings in her spare time.

 Our Community Lifestyle

-A Wonderful Active Lifestyle
+A Wonderful, Active Lifestyle

 Partnering with the Local Neighborhood Community

-Emeritus at Park Place is very active in the local Chamber of Commerce in the Portland area, from being involved in local community fundraisers to participating in the annual “Home Again Parade” for the 41st brigade of troops coming home from Iraq.
+Brookdale Park Place Tigard is very active in the local Chamber of Commerce in the Portland area, from being involved in local community fundraisers to participating in the annual “Home Again Parade” for the 41st brigade of troops coming home from Iraq.
 Our residents, many of whom are veterans, feel especially grateful to be able to shake the hands of those now in service and have the opportunity to thank them for their selfless dedication to our country.